paris-swc/advanced-numpy-lesson/02-broadcasting.md

        [20, 21, 22]])
 ```

 Alternatively, you could directly add a 1D array to 2D array.
-NumPy will automatically "tile" the 1D array along the missing direction, however no copy is involved:
+NumPy will automatically "tile" the 1D array along the missing direction,:

 ```
 >>> a2 + b